denys-olleik/accounting/readme.md

 1. Have `psql` installed.
    1. Have `CREATE EXTENSION IF NOT EXISTS postgis;` installed.
    2. Have `CREATE EXTENSION IF NOT EXISTS pgcrypto;` installed.
-3. Clone the repository.
-4. Check connection strings in `appsettings.json` to make sure you have database (`postgres`) with proper credentials.
-5. Have PSQL and PostGIS installed.
+3. Update connection strings in `appsettings.json`.
-6. Set `database-reset.json` to `true` and run.
-This will create/reset the database with some sample data.
+5. Set `database-reset.json` to `true` and run.
+This does two things...
+  1. Uses main database context to create application database.
+  2. Runs create-db script to create tables, columns, relationships, indexes.
+  3. I will later add optional sample data.

 ## Introduction to general ledger and chart of accounts